cscart/docs/en/developer_guide/api/entities/orders.rst

         -   *float*
         -   Subtotal tax.
     *   -   taxes
-        -   *array*
+        -   *object*
-        -   An array with the data of the applicable taxes.
+        -   The data of the applicable taxes.
     *   -   notes
         -   *string*
         -   Customer’s notes about the order.